stang10/CMSC701_HW1/REPORT.md

 | CP100583.1 | 6729861 | 700 | SimpAccel | 95613990 nanoseconds |97551136 nanoseconds|85088400 nanoseconds|72069311 nanoseconds|

 **Given the scaling above, and the memory requirements of each type of index, what kind of tradeoff do you personally think makes sense in terms of using more memory in exchange for faster search.**

 As I stated above, greater values of k does appear to lead to a faster search in many cases.
 However, at a certain points, increased values of k make little to no improvement in the speed of the search.
 Additionally note, that while the k values increasing improves the speed up until a certain point due to the benefits of pre-computation from the prefix table, we have exponential growth in the size of the prefix table.
-As such, it does make sense to trade the memory used by the prefix tables for the resulting faster search up until a point, as at this point k will offer little to no improvement but we will exponentially use up more memory.
+As such, it does make sense to trade the memory used by the prefix tables for the resulting faster search up until a point, as at this point there will be diminishing return as k will offer little to no improvement but we will use exponentially more memory.